eepyfemboi/AmongUsVRHacks/README.md

 ### This is a melonloader mod, meaning you have to be using melonloader to run it.
 To install melonloader, click here: [https://melonwiki.xyz/](https://melonwiki.xyz/)

 current features include:
-- no-clip (disabling colliders and the blinding box - currently only works on skeld right now)
+- no-clip (disabling colliders and the blinding box - currently only works on skeld right now) -- Press "C" to toggle
-- speed increase
+- speed increase -- Press "S" to toggle
-- force show imposters (this only works if you're the host i think)
+- force show imposters (this only works if you're the host i think) -- Press "I" to toggle

 planned features:
 - WallHacks (allows you to see players through walls)